IBM/solsa/README.md

 to interface properly, e.g., to align schemas or match protocols.
 This glue code can leverage portable Node.js frameworks such as [Express](https://expressjs.com) or [KafkaJS](https://kafka.js.org).
-SolSA builds the container image and synthesizes the yaml to instantiate the image with the proper configuration.
+SolSA builds and pushes the container image in addition to synthesizing the yaml to instantiate the image with the proper configuration.

 ## Components